ckrisgarrett/closures-2d/install.md

 ensure that Python 2.x is installed and replace `scons` in the following build commands with `python build/scons.py`.

+Copy the files in the `examples` directory to the root directory.
+This should contain `config.py` and `input.deck`.
+In `config.py`, you will need to supply the appropriate paths for the GSL, BLAS, and Lapack libraries.
+You may also need to change the name of the libraries.
+For instance, if you use openblas, you can get rid of `lapack` in cpu libs and replace `blas` with `openblas`.

 To build the basic configuration, simply run

     scons